 Your Asking Price

 Your asking price will affect the number of prospective buyers you boat will attract.
-For more information about setting the asking price, read our articles on how to price your boat and Boat Prices with NADA Guides.
+For more information about setting the asking price, read our articles on how to price your boat and be sure to explore Boat Trader's Price Checker tool.

 Usually the buyer will make a low offer to start, since there is nothing to lose and the price can go nowhere but up.
 This sets the bottom limit on the eventual sales price; the upper limit is your original asking price.
 Even if the buyer's first offer seems ridiculous, be polite.
 This is just the beginning of the match.